 - Bid on a Posted Project.
-As on UpWork, clients can post projects and solicit bids from freelancers.
+As on Upwork, clients can post projects and solicit bids from freelancers.
 Free accounts get eight bids per month.
-To bid for a project, specify the deliverables that you’ll provide, your required compensation, and the project’s timetable.
-If the client approves your bid, you’ll begin work on the project and may begin communicating with the client directly.
-When the client accepts your finished work, you’ll be paid either through Freelancer.com’s escrow transfer service, or via an outside payment method.
+To bid for a project, specify the deliverables you’ll provide, your required compensation, and the project’s timetable.
+If the client approves your bid, you’ll begin work on the project and may start communicating with the client directly.
+When the client accepts your finished work, you’ll be paid either through Freelancer.com’s escrow transfer service or an outside payment method.
 For security, it’s best to opt for the former route.

 - Enter a Contest.
 You can also enter a contest in any of Freelancer.com’s work categories, although they’re more common for creative specialties such as marketing and design.
-Just select a contest that appeals to your skill set and submit your original entry.
-If your entry is selected, you’ll be paid the listed contest prize, less Freelancer.com’s cut, via the platform’s escrow system.
+Just select a contest that appeals to your skillset and submit your original entry.
+If your entry is selected, you’ll be paid the listed contest prize, minus Freelancer.com’s cut, via the platform’s escrow system.

 It’s free to set up a Freelancer.com account and build a profile that includes 20 of your most relevant skills, but both clients and freelancers pay fees for listing and accepting work.
-If you have a free account, Freelancer.com takes 10% of your earnings for hourly projects, the greater of 10% of your earnings or $5 for fixed-price projects, and 20% for work completed through Service postings.
-To withdraw your funds, request a bank transfer or a prepaid debit card when your account reaches $30.
+If you have a free account, Freelancer.com takes 10% of your earnings for hourly projects and the greater of 10% of your earnings or $5 for fixed-price projects.
+To withdraw your funds, request a bank transfer or a prepaid debit card.

 Like 99Designs, DesignCrowd is a crowdsourcing, contest-based platform that connects freelance logo, t-shirt, print, and web designers (as well as other graphic artists) with clients.

-Unlike 99designs, clients can pay whatever they want for the winning design, as long as it exceeds DesignCrowd’s $30-per-contest minimum.
-On average, each contest attracts more than 100 entries, so competition is steep.
-Higher-paying competitions draw more plentiful, better quality entries.
+Unlike 99designs, clients can pay whatever they want for the winning design, as long as it exceeds DesignCrowd’s per-contest minimum ($30, but subject to change).
+The typical contest attracts dozens of entries, so competition is steep.
+Higher-paying competitions draw more plentiful, better-quality entries.
 There’s no cost to enter a contest.